tildearrow/furnace/fork_changelog.md

 - cap max arrow size in arp and pitch macros so arrow (which emerges if you scroll arp/pitch macro vertically and the values go out of bounds) doesn't freak out in grid macro layout
 - apply frame shading to song/subsong info text fields (and a setting to toggle it)
 - refactor instrument editor GUI code - now each instrument is drawn by separate function instead of big mess that was there before
+- remove the ability to make pattern length 0 by repeatedly applying "collapse song"

 freq-mod:
 - 86-PCM streo DAC fix